amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 *
 # Motivation
 April 2024
 I am not new to FFMPEG as a tool, but I am new to using ffmpeg as a developer with its libav C libraries.
 The documentation is good as an API doc, but it doesn't explain concepts to a newbie.
 The examples too don't run on all files out of the box.
-I was stumped
+I was stumped when I started and struggled for even small things.

 https://github.com/leandromoreira/ffmpeg-libav-tutorial
 is an excellent resource.
 It helped me understand the concepts and use of the data structures in libav.
-Still I had my own path and I found myself struggling to put together the code needed for the functionality I wanted to create.
+Still I had my own path and I found myself struggling to put together the code needed for my functionality from stackoverflow, ffmpeg mailing lists, the ffmpeg source code.
-I am recording my findings, code and my experiences so it helps me in the future as a reference and smoothens anyone's path who has started on a similar journey.
+I am creating the book I wish I had when I started on this journey.

 #	Concepts
 Thanks to https://github.com/leandromoreira/ffmpeg-libav-tutorial